 One of her earliest posts, teaching job-seeking skills to adults who’d lost jobs amid the region’s industrial decline, made her want to help kids get those same skills and others while they were still in school, so that they’d be able to adapt throughout their lives to economic and job market changes.

 Prior to joining the Consortium in 2013, Jackie had worked for the Jewish Family & Children’s Service of Pittsburgh and the Mt.
 Lebanon Education Foundation.
 She also had worked previously with the Consortium’s predecessor organization, the Mon Valley Education Consortium (MVEC), writing grants and coordinating a statewide advocacy project around No Child Left Behind.
 She holds a bachelor’s degree in secondary education from Penn State and a master’s in professional leadership from Carlow University.

-Sarah loves combining her background in education and applied learning to help kids discover their career aspirations.
 Before involving herself in career and workforce development programming, she was a high school science teacher in classrooms spanning three states.
-Over seven years she taught in Illinois and later in New York and Ohio, where she also earned her Master of Science Teaching in Earth Science from Wright State University.
+For more than seven years she taught in Illinois and later in New York and Ohio, where she also earned her Master of Science Teaching in Earth Science from Wright State University.

 Sarah earned her B.S. in Marine Sciences from Eckerd College and also holds a B.A. in Tourism and Recreation Management from Niagara University.

 Leslie Collette is our Director of Finance & Human Resources.
 She’s been with the Consortium since 1991, when she earned her bachelor’s degree at Point Park University.
 Leslie oversees the Consortium’s finances and employee benefits programs.